OutWooods/memory-gatsby/project-plan.md

 [x] Add text to local storage (which then breaks it down into sections of 10).

-[] Refreshes when you upload new text (probably best to just have separate pages tbh)
+[x] Refreshes when you upload new text (probably best to just have separate pages tbh)

 ## Quiz

-[] Pick a level of difficulty.

 [] At first only show 10 words.